Manage results

 Make sure to use filter segments that are compatible with entity state events.
 For examples of such filters, see Examples of how to create segments.

-1. On the Prioritization page, open the help menu in the upper-right corner.
+1. On the Prioritization page, open the Settings menu in the upper-right corner.

 2. Enable Filter segments support.
 This adds the segment selector to all Vulnerabilities pages.